leynos/lag-complexity/docs/lag-complexity-function-design.md

 | **ONNX Classifier** | Medium   | Low (~5-20ms)   | Low (local CPU)    | `ort` crate, model file     | Production systems needing a balance of speed and accuracy.          |
 | **External LLM**    | High     | High (500ms+)   | High               | `reqwest`, `tokio`, API key | Systems where accuracy is paramount and latency/cost are acceptable. |

-## 3. Configuration deep dive: normalisation, scheduling, and halting
+## 3. Configuration deep dive: normalization, scheduling, and halting

 Effective configuration is central to the `lag_complexity` crate's adaptability.
 The `ScoringConfig` structure provides fine-grained control over how raw signals are processed and interpreted, allowing the system to be tuned for specific domains and performance requirements.

-### Normalisation (sigma)
+### Normalization (sigma)

 The raw scores produced by the various providers—embedding variance, heuristic counts, or model outputs—exist on different, arbitrary scales.
-The `Sigma` normalisation module transforms these raw scores into a consistent, comparable range, typically [0, 1], so they can be meaningfully aggregated into the final `CL(q)` score.
+The `Sigma` normalization module transforms these raw scores into a consistent, comparable range, typically [0, 1], so they can be meaningfully aggregated into the final `CL(q)` score.